 Sorry, you must log in to save an item.

 Once you’ve applied your primer, it’s time to apply your matte foundation.
-To get the look, squeeze some of the L’Oréal Paris Infallible Pro-Matte Foundation onto a makeup blender, like the L’Oréal Paris Infallible Blend Artist Foundation Blender, and stipple the foundation onto your face.
-By using repetitive stippling motions, you’ll be able to create an airbrushed effect with your matte foundation.
+To get the look, squeeze some of your matte foundation onto a makeup blender, like the L’Oréal Paris Infallible Blend Artist Foundation Blender, and stipple the foundation onto your face.
+Use repetitive stippling motions to create an airbrushed effect with your matte foundation.

 Next, take note of any blemishes, dark spots, or areas that you’d like to lighten up a bit.
-Take the cap off your L’Oréal Paris True Match™ Super-Blendable Multi-Use Concealer and dot the concealer onto all those areas.
-To blend the product into place, use the L’Oréal Paris Infallible Blend Artist Concealer Blender in those same stippling motions.
+Use the L’Oréal Paris True Match™ Super-Blendable Multi-Use Concealer and dot the concealer onto all those areas.
+To blend the product out, use the makeup blender mentioned above and repeat those same stippling motions.
 You never want to drag your makeup blenders, as it can disrupt all the makeup that’s been applied underneath what you’re currently working on.

-Next, swipe your bronzer into the hollows of your cheeks, down the edges of the bridge of your nose, under your bottom lip, and at the outermost edges of your forehead—essentially anywhere you want to create a slightly sunken appearance to accentuate other aspects of your face.
-So, when you apply it to the underside of your bottom lip, it will make your lips appear poutier; and when you apply it in the hollows of your cheeks, it will make your cheekbones look more sculpted.
-To top off your chiseled face work, dust the highlighter shade of your choice along your cheekbones, again swooping up, only this time into your brow bone.
-Blend, blend, blend!
+Next, swipe your bronzer onto the hollows of your cheeks, down the edges of the bridge of your nose, under your bottom lip, and at the outermost edges of your forehead—essentially anywhere you want to create a slightly sunken appearance to accentuate other aspects of your face.
+So, when you apply it to the underside of your bottom lip, it will make your lips appear poutier; and when you apply it on the hollows of your cheeks, it will make your cheekbones look more sculpted.
+Top off your chiseled face work with a highlighter shade of your choice along your cheekbones, again swooping up, only this time, bring the illuminator up to your brow bone.

 With a face that looks that good, you’ll want to make sure your smize looks on point, too.
 Instead of distracting from your gorgeous matte face makeup with a statement eye, consider keeping it simple with a touch of eyeliner and mascara—the L’Oréal Paris Infallible Pro-Last Waterproof Pencil Eyeliner and L’Oréal Paris Voluminous Lash Paradise Mascara will do the trick.

 Last but not least, tie your whole matte look together with a pretty matte lip.
 Instead of reaching for a matte swivel lipstick, try using the L’Oréal Paris Infallible Pro Matte Les Chocolats Scented Liquid Lipstick.
-Available in six shades, these scented lipsticks are perfect for creating the season’s muted mauve beauty trend.
+Available in six shades, these scented lipsticks are perfect for highlighting the muted mauve beauty trend.